Updated June 4, 2026

 YouTube Shorts Earnings Per View

-In practice, RPM on Shorts is substantially lower than long form — often $0.03–$0.07 per 1,000 views, compared to $3–$30 for regular videos.
+In practice, RPM on Shorts is substantially lower than long form, often $0.03 to $0.07 per 1,000 views, compared to $3 to $30 for regular videos.
 Shorts is a discovery mechanism, not a primary income source.
 Use it to grow your subscriber count, then convert them to long form viewers where the real youtube money lives.

 How to Estimate YouTube Revenue for Any Channel